 The School has a comprehensive document entitled Guidelines for Parents and Staff in dealing with Harassment and Bullying which provides a basic reference outlining the School's approach to the prevention and elimination of harassment and bullying.
-This is also available from the Headmaster's Personal Assistant.
+This is also available from the Executive Assistant to the Headmaster.

 Boys attending Hutchins have the right to be in a safe environment which allows them to learn, grow personally and build their own self-confidence.
 The responsibility to ensure that this occurs lies with every student and with all other members of the School community.
 Teasing or bullying is unacceptable behaviour and not an inevitable element of school life.